 Sandhills Community College retains its own police department.
 Campus police officers have full police powers on Sandhills Community College property and all public property immediately adjacent to the college property.
 Campus officers are responsible for all law-enforcement-related matters on campus property to include the enforcement of applicable North Carolina criminal and traffic laws.
-In situations where law enforcement authority is required at satellite campuses, the Hoke Center contacts the Raeford Police Department; the James H. Garner Center for Community Education in Westmoore contacts the Moore County Sheriff's Office.
+In situations where law enforcement authority is required at satellite campuses, the James H. Garner Center for Community Education in Westmoore contacts the Moore County Sheriff's Office.